yuumii-san/MiSO/README.md

 1. Generate binned spike count data for a reference session, which involves only no uStim trials
 2. Fit a Factor Analysis (FA) model to the reference session data to define a reference latent subspace $\Lambda_0$
 3. Generate binned spike count data for the training sessions, which involves both no uStim and uStim trials
-4. Fit FA models for each training session to obtain eash session's subspace
+4. Fit FA models for each training session to obtain each session's subspace
 5. Align latent subspace $\Lambda_i$ to $\Lambda_0$, obtaining the aligned latent subspace $\hat{\Lambda}_i$ and create a merged training data set from all aligned sessions
-6. Train a CNN model to obtain uStim response predictions to all 96 single electrodes
+6. Train a CNN model to obtain uStim response predictions for all 96 single electrodes
 7. Run a closed-loop optimization session with MiSO initialized with the CNN predictions
 8. Visualize the closed-loop performance of MiSO and other baselines in the same format as Fig. 2A